dsrvlabs/vatz/README.md

 # Usage of VATZ

 ## How to get started with VATZ
-Check out the[Installation Guide](docs/installation.md) to install and start using VATZ.
+Check out the [Installation Guide](docs/installation.md) to install and start using VATZ.

 ## How to use **VATZ** CLIs
 Refer to the [VATZ CLIs guide](docs/cli.md) to find available CLI arguments.